 Property Taxes and Fees

-As stated earlier, buying real estate in Cyprus allows you to obtain citizenship later.
-It is a long process, but it is much easier than obtaining citizenship in European countries.
-Even when taking into account all the taxes that will have to be paid in addition to the cost of the property.
+As previously mentioned, purchasing real estate in Cyprus provides the opportunity to eventually obtain citizenship.
+This is a lengthy process, but it is considerably easier than obtaining citizenship in other European countries, even when accounting for the various taxes that must be paid in addition to the property’s cost.

 House Insurance in Cyprus